yulicai/Word-Land/README.md

 ### How can human language be shaped into a virtual sculpture, a word land, through the help of machine language.

 Word Land is a project created by [Yuli Cai](https://www.caiyuli.com/), from her formal work [Word Land Route](https://github.com/yulicai/NOC_Intelligence-Learning/tree/master/word_land_route).
 This time the approach of the land takes place from 2 dimensions to 3 demensions.
 It takes a corpus of text, which are movies scripts in the following examples, process them through machine learning(word2vec), and visualize them as a 3D sculpture living in the screen using three.js.

+#### Resources

+I've gained lots of help from [Dan Shiffman](http://shiffman.net/a2z/) and [Allison Parrish](https://www.decontextualize.com/) and the greate internet.
+Putting up this resources page to collect all of the related documents.
+From the original paper, to text data, to visualization tool for t-sne etc.

 <br />